The PhD will be awarded by the

 I will not answer mass emails.
 Otherwise you're welcome to contact me by email

-Note that scholarships for non-residents of Australia are very difficult to get,
+Note that scholarships for non-residents of Australia are quite difficult to get,

-and you would typically need a couple of relevant and high quality
+and you would typically need some high quality publication(s) already,

-publications in the area already, or excellent results from a top
+or excellent results from a top university Masters degree.

 The College of Engineering and Computer Science (CECS)